epiverse-trace/tutorials-middle/instructors/practical-chains.md

 # Set seed for random number generator
 set.seed(33)

-# Estimate the proportion of new cases originating from a cluster
+# Estimate the proportion of new cases originating from
-# of at least 5, 10, or 25 secondary cases from a primary case
+# a transmission cluster of at least 5, 10, or 25 cases
-# given known reproduction number and dispersion parameter.
 proportion_cases_by_cluster_size <-
   superspreading::proportion_cluster_size(
     R = offspring_fit$estimate["mu"],